 How Does a Criminal Record Affect My Education?

 Although a charge related to alcohol offenses does not alter your financial aid status, your school may have penalties related to your education for any criminal charges.
 It is essential to know your school’s code of conduct and disciplinary action policies.
-Many students have lost scholarships and jobs and been expelled from school due to being convicted of criminal offenses.
+Many students have lost scholarships and jobs and been expelled from school due to being convicted of criminal offenses, which then become part of their criminal records.

 A criminal record can alter many decisions in your life, such as a college acceptance, a job offer, and other important life choices.
 You do not want to enter adulthood with past offenses that occurred while you were underage.
 If you are under 21 and you are facing the penalties of underage drinking, contacting an experienced lawyer can help you understand your rights and protect your future.